XervoIO/cli/README.md

 ##Creating an Account

 To start, you may need an account.
 Using the *signup* command, you can quickly create an account to get things rolling.
-It will prompt you for a few required pieces of information then set up and account.
+It will prompt you for a few required pieces of information then set up an account.

     $ modulus signup
     Welcome to Modulus